 Those who are doing it only for the profit may choose to do more of the hard labor themselves instead of outsourcing.
 Either way, identify your goals and plan accordingly.

 As I mentioned earlier, the main goal of a DITY move is to spend less than what you are estimated to make.
-You don’t want to have to pay out of pocket!
+You don’t want to have to pay out of pocket.
+You can use a DITY move estimator, like this one, to help you know what to expect.

-What you’re estimated make on a DITY depends on the amount of weight you have and the shipping rates for your specific location.
+What you’re estimated to make on a DITY depends on the amount of weight you have and the shipping rates for your specific location.
+Therefore, get several quotes that will give you your DITY move weight so that you can plan accordingly.

 Start saving before your DITY move and create a budget.